nukeknurs/Castle-Stalker/README.md

 1. Open executable or run script, you know the gig.
 1. Get `url` of steam profile for desired player (like on GIF).
 1. Tap <kbd>CAPS LOCK</kbd> and if he/she played Castle Fight you'll see MMR.
-> ~~When you have something different inside clipboard or player haven't played CF ever or after MMR update **shortcut might stop working**.
-But hey, I made you nice button, so don't be sad.~~ FIXED, now you'll heard sound!
-When sth bad happend, you'll know it :grin:
+> Now it can read aloud MMR!
+Aaaand you'll heard sound too!
+When sth bad happend, you'll just know it :grin:
 4. App is floating on top, but sometimes not over Dota 2 (fullscreen mode), **BUT** it should detect url in clipboard and shortcut should work even though app is not directly in focus.

 Icon provided by [Icons8](https://icons8.com)